maliqbarnes0/CS3110MP/group90/INSTALL.md

 # N-Body Physics Simulation - Graphics Setup Guide

+This document provides instructions for installing dependencies and building the N-Body Physics Simulation project.

-## Prerequisites
+## Prerequisites and Installation

-To run the graphical visualization, you need to install the OCaml Graphics library and its dependencies.
+To run the graphical visualization, you need the **OCaml Graphics library** and its system dependencies (X11).

 ### macOS Installation

 1. **Install XQuartz** (required for X11 support):

    ```bash
    brew install --cask xquartz
    ```